I have a friend who’s a big influencer on Instagram. He’s got thousands of followers and gets a tonne of traction on his posts.

 This means that they don’t have a quality network, so as a result you won’t get as much engagement as compared to members who have an engaged network.

-That’s why our The Influencers members are getting such good reach and results from the Influencer POD we set up for our exclusive community.
+That’s why our clients are getting such good reach and results from the POD we set up for our campaign management clients.

 As they are all implementing our strategy and engaging with each other’s posts some of our members who were lucky to get a few hundred views are now getting thousands of views.

-And most importantly those views have resulted in leads, sales and partnership opportunities with one member securing over 4 new clients in a matter of a few posts.
+And most importantly those views have resulted in leads, sales and partnership opportunities with one client securing over 4 new deals in a matter of a few posts.